BKabagoz/LIGO-quantum-tools/README.md

 Interactive GUI illustrating how optical loss and phase noise limit observed squeezing.

 The upper panels provide schematic quadrature-space views of vacuum admixture and readout-axis jitter.
-The lower panels calculate the measured variance as a function of nonlinear gain for selectable optical losses and phase-noise levels.
+The lower panels calculate observed variance as a function of nonlinear gain for selectable optical losses and phase-noise levels.

-The model includes ideal OPO squeezing and anti-squeezing versus nonlinear gain, scalar optical loss modeled as vacuum admixture, Gaussian RMS phase noise, covariance-ellipse construction, independent legend and layout controls, and PDF/PNG/SVG export.
+The model includes ideal OPO squeezing and anti-squeezing versus nonlinear gain, scalar optical loss modeled as vacuum admixture, Gaussian RMS phase noise, covariance-ellipse construction, independent layout and legend controls, and PDF/PNG/SVG export.

 This tool is deliberately compact and does not include interferometer propagation or filter-cavity dynamics.

 See [`loss-phase-noise-visualizer/README.md`](loss-phase-noise-visualizer/README.md) for the equations and assumptions used.

+## Manuscript context and disclaimer

+These tools were developed while writing **_Quantum Noise Engineering in Advanced LIGO_**, prepared as a review article for *Contemporary Physics*.

+They were created to support the figures, explanations, and physical intuition developed in that manuscript.
+The individual GUIs are intended primarily as research and visualization tools rather than as general-purpose or officially supported LIGO software.

+The equations, assumptions, and approximations used by each tool are documented in its corresponding README.
+Where a tool interfaces with GWINC, its output also depends on the particular GWINC version and detector model used.

+The repository may continue to evolve while the review manuscript is in preparation.

 ## Repository layout